+1. INDEMINITICATION

-- a.
-The (school/agency) agrees to indemnify and hold harmless Lehigh University and its trustees, directors, officers, employees, students, representatives and agents from and against any and all claims, demands, actions, damages, settlement and/or judgments and liabilities whatsoever (including reasonable attorney's fees) that arise from (trainee name) or any of its agents, employees, faculty or students performing under this agreement. - b.
-The Lehigh University agrees to indemnify and hold harmless (school/agency) and its trustees, directors, officers, employees, students, representatives and agents from and against any and all claims, demands, actions, damages, settlement and/or judgments and liabilities whatsoever (including reasonable attorney's fees) that arise from CPP or any of its agents, employees, faculty or students performing under this agreement.
+a. trustees, directors, officers, employee all claims, demands, actions, damage agrees to indemnify and hold harmless Lehigh University and its es, students, representatives and agents from and against any and es, settlement and/or judgments and liabilities whatsoever) that arise from (trainee name) or any of its es performing under this agreement.

+b.
+The Lehigh University agrees to inde its trustees, directors, officers, emplo and all claims, demands, actions, dan emnify and hold harmless (school/agency) and yees, students, representatives and agents from and against any nages, settlement and/or judgments and liabilities whatsoever) that arise from CPP or any of its agents, employees, faculty or

 Clinical Coordinator Date

 Trainee Date

 On-Site Supervisor Date

+Date

-School Administrator (Principal or Equivalent) Date
+School Administrator (Principal or Equivalent)

-Lehigh University - College of Education Department of Education and Human Services APPLICATION FOR ADMISSION TO INTERNATIONAL INTERNSHIP PROGRAM
+Lehigh University - College of Education Department of Education and Human Services

+APPLICATION FOR ADMISSION TO INTERNATIONAL INTERNSHIP PROGRAM

-Name: Date of Applic cation
+Name: Date of Applic ation

 Home Address:

 Street City Zip

 Home Telephone: () Cell Telephone

 Present Position:

 Employer:

 Immediate Supervisor Telephone ()

 Type of Internship Anticipated (check one): Elementary School Middle School High School Agency (specify)

 Date Internship to Start: Expected End Date:

 School/Agency to which Trainee is assigned:

-cy:
+Name of School/Agen ncy:

 Accredited by:

-School/Agency Addres ss:
+School/Agency Addre ess:

-School/Agency Teleph one Number: (
+School/Agency Telepl hone Number: ()

-We agree to each of our responsibilities (stated internship experience. in the manual) towards ens suring the success of this
+We agree to each of our responsibilities (stated internship experience. l in the manual) towards ens uring the success of this

 Cooperating Administrator, Title Date

 Internship Trainee Date

 On-Site Supervisor Date

-Clinical Coordinator for International School C ounseling Date
+Clinical Coordinator for International School C Counciling Data